rodri90y/gdio/README.md

 conda config --env --add channels conda-forge conda install -c rodri90y gdio

-if you are using pip install, before install manually the requirements  before
+if you are using pip install, before install manually the requirements
 ```

 #### Required dependencies